macbetthh/svguru/README.md

 ## Features

-- Prompt user for text (up to three characters)
+- Prompt user for text (up to three letters)
 - Prompt user for text color (color keyword or hexadecimal)
-- Prompt user to choose a shape (circle, triangle, square, rectangle, ellipse, pentagon, hexagon, star, heart)
+- Prompt user to choose a shape (circle, triangle, square, rectangle, ellipse, star, heart)
 - Prompt user for shape color (color keyword or hexadecimal)
 - Generate an SVG file based on user input
-- Save the generated SVG file as `Generated_Logo.svg`
+- Save the generated SVG file as `logo.svg`

 ## Installation